 Featured Speakers

-Alongside Nowadays On Earth, Kalpana campaigns for urban nature and nature rights through urban greening projects and tech policy reforms, has been researching technological ecologies for over 7 years, delivered a global TED talk, spoken at the United Nations and The Eden Project, and is a trustee for GROW charity.
-Kalpana is currently an environmental consultant for corporations and governments and works with leading charities, institutions, brands and grassroot change-makers.
+Kalpana Arias is a technologist, urban greening activist, gardener, and the founder of Nowadays On Earth, a social enterprise advocating for contact with nature.
+Alongside Nowadays On Earth, Arias campaigns for urban nature and nature rights through urban greening projects and tech policy reforms, has been researching technological ecologies for over seven years, delivered a global TED talk, spoken at the United Nations and The Eden Project, and is a trustee for GROW charity.
+She's currently an environmental consultant for corporations and governments and works with leading charities, institutions, brands, and grassroots change-makers.

 Anastasiia Fedorova is a senior insights editor at Canvas8.
 A writer, curator and cultural strategist, she specialises in art, fashion, design, technology and visual culture.
 Her personal work explores sexuality, identity and queer communities while interrogating our place in a world shaped by rapidly changing technologies.
 As an avid sci-fi fan since teenage years, she is always interested in thinking about multiple and diverse futures.